opnfv/nfvbench/docs/testing/user/userguide/readme.rst

 P2P (Physical interface to Physical interface - no VM) can be supported using the external chain/L2 forwarding mode.

-V2V (VM to VM) is not supported but PVVP provides a more complete (and mroe realistic) alternative.
+V2V (VM to VM) is not supported but PVVP provides a more complete (and more realistic) alternative.

 Supported Neutron Network Plugins and vswitches